JDubbTX/OpenIBMi/src/posts/2023-12-14-Node-Red-Kafka.md

 {% endwrap %}

+---

-We will start bulding our flow by adding an ODBC connection to the IBM i.
+We will start building our flow by adding an ODBC connection to the IBM i.
 Start by adding an inject and a debug node to the workspace, side by side, and wire them together by dragging a line between them:

 <video src="/assets/video/Node-Red-1.mp4" autoplay muted loop class="object-cover w-full h-full"></video>